tylerpinney88/Tinkering-Audio-Group-7/README.md

 ### How to Open

-download the Zip file and extract everything in it, Open unity and click open project. go into the folder and find the folder called
+download the Zip file and extract everything in it, Open unity and click open project. go into the folder "Tinkering Audio Group 7" and select the folder "Tinker Audio - UI".

 ### The Unlicense